Anatomiclab/GastroFLOW/README.md

 Script outputs:

-(Machine Learning Algorithm).csv: A .csv file containing the **triage list** of machine learning models for the internal data.
+(Machine Learning Algorithm).csv: A .csv file **containing the case WSIs' prediction (CA or non-CA) generated using machine learning models for the internal data.**

+By following these steps, you will be able to generate the case WSIs' prediction using different machine learning models.

-Note: This section does not include malignancy prediction scores.
-To generate malignancy prediction scores for AUC calculation or prioritize cases for triaging, please refer to the following section "**Generation of malignancy prediction scores for external dataset**".
+Note: This section does not include generation of malignancy prediction scores of case WSIs.
+To generate malignancy prediction scores for AUC calculation or case triaging, please refer to the following section "**Generation of malignancy prediction scores for external dataset**".

 ### Generation of malignancy prediction scores for external dataset